VASSAL Campaign Game 3

 Much more decisive and quick is the situation at the American home island.
 The French have nearly been eliminated!!
 American firepower closed in on the remaining French squadron from all angles, dismasting all French ships in the area.
 The French managed to sink USS Atlanta, but now I believe they are out of move actions.
 The Americans are capturing as many French ships as possible to increase their fleet’s point total, with the Neptune and Triton being saved from scuttling.
 At the right, the Zeus is finally captured by the Americans, while the eternal ships Kettering and Concordia repair.
 Soon the Hudson, Blackwatch and Julius Caesar will bombard the Cursed Ouroboros fort to get the American resource system back to normal.
 The Americans have still had healthy launches of late, due to how many ships managed to load textiles from that island right before the fort was built, and their undisturbed lumber trade route to the west.

 The clincher!
 The York received an AA to dismast the Lezard, eliminating her potential to escape into the fog and dismasting the final French ship in play.
-In included the Grey Shrouds because those Cursed fog hoppers could be problematic for the Americans to eliminate the Cursed, as the Cursed also have a fog bank conveniently right next to their HI.
+I included the Grey Shrouds in the picture because those Cursed fog hoppers could be problematic for the Americans to eliminate the Cursed, as the Cursed also have a fog bank conveniently right next to their HI.
 At the lower right, the French do have one metal resource token left, so if it increases in value when the next resource change occurs (2 turns from now), they could theoretically put another ship in play.
 However, the Americans have emerged victorious in their war against France!

 The entire ocean, with American victory looking inevitable at this point.
 They have crushed the opposition and the 4 remaining fleets have considerably smaller areas that deckplates occupy.
 In fact, the Americans now need about half of all border space available for their burgeoning fleet.
 Outside of the two HI/battle “hub” areas, the sea is mostly empty at this point.